-Right now, there are few fields more in demand than cyber security.
-From banking and financial industries to government agencies worldwide, all need to be protected from thieves and cyber criminals who create chaos and cyber terror by hacking personal and privileged information.
-If you want to launch a career in cyber security, there are a number of avenues to take, but one of the quickest routes is a cyber security associate’s degree.
-This degree will only take two years to complete if you go to school full time.
+If you want to launch a career in cyber security, there are a number of avenues to take, but one of the quickest routes is a cyber security associate degree.
+This degree will only take two years to complete if you go to school full-time.
 You can even take classes online if you have life obligations to maintain.
 You can then jump right into an entry-level career in an IT department.

 If you want to prevent cyber crime and keep companies safe from hackers and cyber terrorists, you're likely the type of person the field urgently needs.
 If you have a passion for technology or a desire to have a positive impact on society in general, you'll want to consider cyber security as a career.

-“more than 80 percent of U.S. companies have been hacked at some point in time”
+"More than 80% of U.S. companies have been hacked at some point in time."

-It’s a startling reality that more than 80 percent of U.S. companies have been hacked at some point in time, and that number is growing to include news and government agencies.
-Global cyber terrorism is a very real threat and information security as a career field is expected to increase over time.
+It's a startling reality that more than 80% of U.S. companies have been hacked at some point in time, says Duke CFO Global Business Outlook, and that number is growing to include news and government agencies.
+Global cyberterrorism is a very real threat and information security as a career field is expected to increase over time.

 The types of people who succeed in cyber and information security roles possess the following traits and skills:

 - You have ingenuity and can find new ways to thwart ever more sophisticated threats

 - You have great problem-solving skills

 Some of the things you'll learn in a cyber security associate's degree program will lay the foundation for more advanced information security degrees later on.